AP sources: White House aware of Russian bounties in 2019

 The intelligence in 2019 and 2020 surrounding Russian bounties was derived in part from debriefings of captured Taliban militants.
 Officials with knowledge of the matter told the AP that Taliban operatives from opposite ends of the country and from separate tribes offered similar accounts.

-The officials would not name the specific groups or give specific locations in Afghanistan or time frames for when they were detained.

-Dmitry Peskov, a spokesman for Putin, denied that Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.
+Putin spokesman Dmitry Peskov denied Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.

+Secretary of State Mike Pompeo called the Taliban’s chief negotiator, a spokesman for the insurgents said Tuesday, but it was unknown whether there was any mention during their conversation of allegations about Russian bounties.
+Pompeo pressed the insurgents to reduce violence in Afghanistan and discussed ways of advancing a U.S.-Taliban peace deal signed in February, the Taliban spokesman tweeted.

-The U.S. is investigating whether any Americans died as a result of the Russian bounties.
-Officials are focused in particular on an April 2019 attack on an American convoy.
+The U.S. is investigating whether Americans died because of the Russian bounties.
+Officials are focused on an April 2019 attack on an American convoy.
 Three U.S. Marines were killed after a car rigged with explosives detonated near their armored vehicles as they returned to Bagram Airfield, the largest U.S. military installation in Afghanistan.

-The Marines exchanged gunfire with the vehicle at some point; however, it’s not known if the gunfire occurred before or after the car exploded.

-Abdul Raqib Kohistani, the Bagram district police chief, said at the time that at least five Afghan civilians were wounded after the attack on the convoy, according to previous reporting by the AP.
-It is not known if the civilians were injured by the car bomb or the gunfire from U.S. Marines.

-The Defense Department identified Marine Staff Sgt.
+The Defense Department identified them as Marine Staff Sgt.
 Christopher Slutman, 43, of Newark, Delaware; Sgt.
 Benjamin Hines, 31, of York, Pennsylvania; and Cpl.
-Robert Hendriks, 25, of Locust Valley, New York, as the Marines killed in April 2019.
-The three Marines were all infantrymen assigned to 2nd Battalion, 25th Marines, a reserve infantry unit headquartered out of Garden City, New York.
+Robert Hendriks, 25, of Locust Valley, New York.
+They were infantrymen assigned to 2nd Battalion, 25th Marines, a reserve infantry unit headquartered out of Garden City, New York.

 Hendriks’ father told the AP that even a rumor of Russian bounties should have been immediately addressed.